G3mha/ROS-knowledge/cheat_sheet_ROS.md

     - XML
     - XML Tools

+## ROS Publisher and Subscriber (PubSub)

+While the Publisher sends data, the Subscriber receives data.
+The Publisher and Subscriber are connected through a topic.
+The topic is a channel where the data is sent and received.
+Meanwhile, the message is the data that is sent and received.
+The message types can be the following (depending on the topic): String, Int, Float, Bool, etc.

 ## Rviz

 Rviz is a 3D visualization tool for ROS.
 It is used to visualize the robot model, the robot state, and sensor data.
 Basically, it is limited to the robot's knowledge.